AtmoLib/chemcat/docs/chemistry_tutorial.rst

-This tutorial shows how to compute chemistry with ``chemcat`` under different assumptions for temperature, metallicity, and custom elemental abundances.
+This tutorial shows how to compute chemistry with ``chemcat`` under different assumptions for temperature, metallicity, and custom elemental abundances.  |br|
 You can also find this tutorial as a `Python scrip here
 <https://github.com/AtmoLib/chemcat/blob/main/docs/chemistry_tutorial.py>`_
-or a `jupyter notebook here
+or as a `jupyter notebook here
 <https://github.com/AtmoLib/chemcat/blob/main/docs/chemistry_tutorial.ipynb>`_.

-Let’s start off importing the necessary modules and create an utility function to plot the results:
+Let’s start off importing the necessary modules:

 .. code:: python